-I was raised on homegrown veggies, fruit, and farm food and that included fresh milk.
-Even though we didn’t have our own cows we were able to walk up the road to my uncle’s farm to pick up fresh untreated milk straight from the cow.
-Luckily, I was a very healthy child and never had sinus trouble or hay fever growing up.
+I was raised on homegrown veggies, fruit, and farm food, including fresh milk.
+Even though we didn’t have our own cows, we were able to walk up the road to my uncle’s farm to pick up fresh untreated milk straight from the cow.
+Luckily, I was a very healthy child and never had sinus trouble or hay fever.

 When I moved to Nelson 10 years ago, I developed a permanently blocked nose.
 I was constantly sniffing as I tried to suck in more air because my nasal passages were not open enough to allow me to breathe freely.
 It was an all year-round problem and when nothing else helped and it became so bad, I sometimes had to take an antihistamine tablet to be able to breathe again.